opendaylight/docs/docs/user-guide/service-function-chaining.rst

 Administering or Managing Classifier
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Classfier runs alongside sfc\_agent, therefore the commad for starting it locally is:
+Classifier runs alongside sfc\_agent, therefore the command for starting it locally is:

 ::